 If your organisation isn’t using translating its training and learning content, and you’re not getting the engagement and positive learning outcomes you want from your global staff, it might be time to explore multilingual training courses.

 My recent blog post on measuring the value of multilingual training content might help start the conversation.
 It provides some useful information about translation and localisation, and why you might be getting poor results from your current training courses.

-If you’re using digital learning to engage global staff you may also find our e-learning and training translation guide helpful.
+If you’re using digital learning to engage global staff you may also find our Ultimate Guide to Translating eLearning Content helpful.
 It’s a short guide covering the key steps to make multilingual training projects easier.
 A good starting point if you’re new to translations.
-Please download your copy here.